ngjunsiang/laymansguide-src/contents/season13/issue165/issue165.md

 ## Programs starting up when booting

-This is primarily an issue when you are booting up your laptop ([Issue 112](https://buttondown.email/laymansguide/archive/lmg-s9-issue-112-bootstrapping-into-existence/)) and logging in.
-Once you log in to your operating system (OS), your OS will run the startup programs (which you can disable), so if you are trying to use your laptop right after logging in, this may cause some slowdown.
+This is primarily an issue when you are booting up your laptop ([Issue 112]({filename}/season9/issue112/issue112.md

 If your laptop is still slow about 10 minutes after OS login, this is probably not the cause.